 Courses for the fall 2020 and winter 2021 semesters are being delivered either online or in a blended learning format (online and on campus).
 Program delivery formats are tailored to the specific requirements of each program, and BCIT is committed to delivering an exceptional learning experience for all students, whether online or on campus.

-To find out whether your program will be delivered fully or partially online, please refer to your program page, or view fall program delivery modes.
+To find out whether your program will be delivered fully or partially online, please refer to your program page, or view program delivery modes.

 Applications are still open for many programs.
 Please visit Admission during COVID-19 to learn how BCIT Admissions is supporting applicants and to answer admissions-related questions.